CollaboRateMgmt/CollaboRate/README.md

 You may use this process for open source projects as well.
 See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Using-CollaboRate-for-Open-Source-Projects) for more information.

+# Work Crowdsourced (Development Projects)
+- detailed requirement validation (in case invalid requirements slip through to the crowd)
+- design (break down of requirements into use cases, and then into pseudocode)
+- partial testing (of the work done by the other crowd members)
+- pseudo-code development
+- design and code documentation
+- test automation development

+# Work not Crowdsourced (Development Projects)
+The following kind of work is not crowdsourced under the CollaboRate process, because it may need a lot of knowledge, coordination or trust:
+- requirement validation and breakdown to start the crowdsourcing process
+- testing of use case mapping to requirements
+- initial manual testing to determine correctness of the regression test automation
+- debugging
+- look and feel, UI design
+- pseudocode to code conversion
+- code modularization
+- opportunities for reusing third-party code

 # Process Specifications

 The following links specify the process, without much attempt to explain the reason behind the process: